coveo/ui-kit/packages/atomic-angular/README.md

 When doing so, you cannot use the standard `@Input()` angular decorator directly to pass down properties to Atomic web components in a component template.
 You need to create getter and setter functions that properly assign properties to the DOM, without the standard Angular rendering engine.

-The following example wraps an `atomic-text` component inside a parent `app-field-lablel` component, which would pass down props.
+The following example wraps an `atomic-text` component inside a parent `app-field-label` component, which would pass down props.

 ```typescript
 // field-label.component.ts